Bushy Sea Rod

 The classification of gorgonians in general is done by some simple visual clues such as colony size, shape, axis structure, color, polyp placement, and pattern of branches.
 Getting a little more technical, they also look to see if the polyp is autozooid or siphonozooid.
 Then there is the more exacting use of chemotaxonomy. used to show the different terpenoids or other chemicals produced by each gorgonian species.

-Difficulty of Care Gorgonian Care: The Rumphella genus may be moderate to care for as long as you provide the necessary light and water movement.
+Gorgonian Care: The Rumphella genus may be moderately difficult to care for as you must provide the necessary light and water movement.
 Provide moderate currents and a good light source.
-Due to the seldom import of these gorgonians, there is no way to really tell what their tolerance is.
+Due to the seldom import of these gorgonians, it is more difficult than the more common corals to tell what optimal conditions are.
 It is speculated that because of their various depth and temperature tolerances, along with the coral having zooxanthellae, that it may be an easier gorgonian to care for.

 In captivity, the Bushy Sea Rod can be fed enriched Artemia nauplii, rotifers, dust-sized pellet food, Cyclopeeze, daphnia, and other similar sized foods.
 Marine Snow many also be a good food source.
 Feed every other day depending on appearance.